hamcheezee/hamcheezee/README.md

 ### Hi there 👋 I'm Hamcheeze.

 ---

-⚡️ A few quick facts about me
+⚡️ A few quick facts about me:

 <img align="right" src="https://media.giphy.com/media/NTur7XlVDUdqM/giphy.gif" height="200px"/>

-- 👩‍🎓 I’m a recent graduate with a Bachelor's degree in Computer Science and a minor in Data Science.
+- 🔭 I’m currently working as a Data Engineer with 1 year of hands-on experience.
-- 👨‍💻 Most of my projects are available on my Website and GitHub.
+- 👨‍💻 All of my projects are available at [https://hamcheezee.github.io/](https://hamcheezee.github.io/)
-- 💬 Ask me about Python, Scala, Java or any functional/OO languages.
+- 💬 Ask me about Python, Scala, Java, or any functional/OO languages, especially in data engineering contexts.
-- 📚 I love to learn a new thing every day.
-- 😄 Pronouns: she / her
 - ⚡ Fun fact: I need coffee to wake up but I need to wake up to get coffee.

-### 💬 How to reach me :
+### 📫 How to reach me :

 <div id="badges">
   <a href="https://www.linkedin.com/in/nongnaphat-wongpiyachai">